typelevel/typelevel.github.com/collections/_posts/2022-09-11-tuple-announcement.md

   author: typelevel
 ---

 We are pleased to announce that we have set up a Typelevel team for [Tuple][tuple], a remote pair-programming application.
-Tuple provides low latency screen-sharing, crisp audio and visual (video is optional), easy-to-handoff mouse and keyboard control, as well as a very helpful screen drawing feature for whiteboarding.
+Tuple provides screen-sharing, audio and video calls (video is optional), as well as a very helpful screen drawing feature for whiteboarding.
 Tuple clients are available for MacOS and Linux (beta).

 We hope that Tuple will help the community by enabling maintainers to collaborate together more easily, and as a new way to onboard and share knowledge with new contributors.